Kim-Avillanosa/codefirst.netcore/README.md

-## Code First approach example
+## Code First Approach example

+Basic Implementation of crud using the code first approach

+Using the following tech and practices
+ - Entity Framework Core
-- Basic implementation
+ - Mediatr
-- Using clean architecture
+ - CQRS
+ - Dependency Injection (Inversion of control principle)
+ - Swagger Docs
+ - .Net Core 5

 ------------

-Run the following commands to migrate to your mysql database
+Run the following commands to migrate to your **MySQL** database

 **Initialize migration**
 `package manager console > Add-Migration DBinit`

-**Bind models to MySQL Database**
+**Bind entities to MySQL Database**
 `package manager console > Update-Database`